 Non-Recourse versus Recourse Accounts Receivable Factoring

-This means that if the payment of the invoice is not yet received by your client on a certain date, the Factoring Company can charge that invoice back to you.
+This means that if your client does not yet receive the payment of the invoice on a specific date, the Factoring Company can charge that invoice back to you.
 However, you can have the option to replace that invoice with another good invoice.
 In some ways, this is similar to a line of credit from a bank with a borrowing base as one of the loan requirements.
 If an invoice becomes unpaid for example, longer than 90 days a bank won’t let you borrow against it or a factor will ask you to replace either the advanced funds or give them another good unfunded invoice.

 Purchase Order Financing

 Purchase order financing is a funding option for businesses that need cash to fill single or multiple customer orders.
 In many companies, cash flow problems exist.
 There will be times where there is not enough money available to cover the costs of doing business.
 As a result, there may be an order from a client that isn’t able to be fulfilled due to a lack of cash.
 A company may not be able to afford the supplies necessary to meet the client’s particular needs.
 Having to turn the order down would mean a loss of revenue and perhaps even a tarnished reputation.